Hieromon/AutoConnect/mkdocs/adconnection.md

 In addition, the limit of the waiting time for connection attempts can be specified by the [AutoConnect::begin](api.md#begin) parameter too.
 The *timeout* parameter specified in [AutoConnect::begin](api.md#begin) takes precedence over [*AutoConnectConfig::beginTimeout*](apiconfig.md#begintimeout).

-!!! note "The beginTime has an effect on handleClient"
+!!! note "The beginTimeout has an effect on handleClient"
     The [**beginTimeout**](apiconfig.md#begintimeout) value will be applied with [**handleClient**](api.md#handleclient) when requesting a connection from the captive portal and when attempting to reconnect with [**autoReconnect**](apiconfig.md#autoreconnect).